 Electrify America DC fast chargers are the fastest on the market today 1 and can charge compatible EVs at 350kW.
 For cars not capable of accepting 350kW, the 350kW chargers will give you the fastest charge your EV can accept.

 Many new EVs coming to market will be able to accept 100kW or higher charging power.
 Electrify America has one of the few networks ready to support this technology.

 Fast charging stations are expanding.

 More and more DC fast chargers are being built across the United States.
-Electrify America plans to install or have under development approximately 800 total charging stations with about 3,500 total chargers by December 2021.
+Electrify America expects to install or have under development approximately 800 total charging station with about 3,500 chargers by December 2021.
 Our 50kW to 350kW chargers will be available at charging stations near highways, and 50kW to 150kW chargers will be available in metropolitan areas.

 Our 50kW to 350kW chargers will be available at charging stations near highways, and 50kW to 150kW chargers will be available in metropolitan areas.
 2

 Alternating current (AC) chargers, referred to as Level 2 (L2) and Level 1 (L1) chargers, are typically found in home and workplace settings, as well as in many public locations.
 These chargers will charge an EV at speeds from 3.3kW to 19kW, and are usually plugged in overnight at home, or during the day at a workplace charger.